Storing Your Garden Vegetables

 Family Gardening and Food Preservation

-raspberriesMy oldest son after graduating from college, getting married and buying a house has become quite an urban gardener!
-This summer they planted about 15 different tomato and pepper plants.
+raspberriesMy oldest son, after graduating from college, getting married, and buying a house, has become quite an urban gardener!
+This summer, they planted about 15 different tomato and pepper plants.
 He has been supplying his neighbors and the family with wonderful produce.
-We have canned salsa, pickled peppers and frozen tomatoes.
-Some of our canning lessons have been in person but one was even done by Facetime!
-My how things change with technology!
+We have canned salsa, pickled peppers, and frozen tomatoes.
+Some of our canning lessons have been in person, but one was even done by Facetime!
+My, how things change with technology!
 I love that they are interested in food preservation and that they want to learn the correct and safe way to do it!
+With all these changes, we’ve also been discussing future plans, and they might need the best Utah movers for long distance if they decide to relocate to a larger property to expand their gardening efforts.

 Recently they transplanted some raspberry bushes from my daughter in laws family farm.
 They picked their first berries this spring but the production this fall on their everbearing bushes has been incredible!
 They have over 10 pounds in the freezer already with many more to pick.
 I thought I would share with you some of the recipes that I shared with them.
 Just use the attached links for recipes and directions for raspberry jam, raspberry jelly, raspberry syrup, freezing and canning.
 These are from the National Center for Home Food Preservation and are tested, research based recipes.